STEM+Computer Science Programs

-Congratulations to all 2019 P3 Eco-Challenge winners!
-Driftwood Middle School was the overall school winner, and Griffin Elementary was the runner-up.
+Congratulations to all 2021 P3 Eco-Challenge winners!
+For this year only we changed the P3 application to challenges.
+Walter C Young Middle, Lauderdale Lakes Middle, and Griffin Elementary were the overall school winners.
 To see all nominees and winners, visit the P3 Eco-Challenge page, scroll down to P3 Links and click the P3 Winners and Nominees (Bios and Programs).

 Watch NBC’s Education on 6 as reporter Ari Odzer visited Beachside Montessori Village Pre-K-8 to do a story on the school’s Food Recovery program, which allows students to donate uneaten food and drink items to the homeless instead of throwing them away.
 Click here to see the story (this link will take you outside of BCPS)